fntneves/laravel-transactional-events/README.md

 The transactional layer is enabled out of the box for the events placed under the `App\Events` namespace.

-Additionally, this package allows you to mark events as transactional in two ways:
+Additionally, this package offers two ways to mark events as transactional:
 - Implement the `Neves\Events\Contracts\TransactionalEvent` contract (recommended)
 - Change the [configuration file](#configuration) provided by this package

-### Implement the contract, dude
+#### Use the contract, Luke:

 The easiest way to make your events behave as transactional events is by implementing the contract `Neves\Events\Contracts\TransactionalEvent`.<br/>
-*Note that events that implement it will behave as transactional events even when excluded in config.*
+*Note that events that implement it will behave as transactional events even when marked as excluded in config.*

 ```php
 namespace App\Events;